-It took a while for this one to win be over, but it did.
+It took a while for this one to win me over, but it did.
 Sort of.
 Thanks to Momoa at first, then the lady, Rachel Nichols.

-I missed James Earl Jones as the old villain too, but Saïd Taghmaoui made a good thief, they managed plenty of monsters and matters of myth, seeing Nathan Jones is always a treat too, and Ron Perlman was a worthy swordsmith, it's just... not the same.
+I missed James Earl Jones as the iconic villain of old too, but Saïd Taghmaoui made a good thief, they managed plenty of monsters and matters of myth, seeing Nathan Jones is always a treat, and Ron Perlman was a worthy swordsmith, it's just... not the same.
 Not that Arnold was the best actor, but the first still had a realness to it this one just doesn't, and Momoa may be a beast but he's not all as buff as Arnold either.

 rated 4/5: fo shizzle